INRIA/scikit-learn-mooc/abstract.rst

 learning, some example uses of machine learning, and how to implement them using scikit-learn.
-Going in detail through the characteristics of several methods, we will discuss how to pick an algorithm for your application, how to set its parameters, and how to evaluate performance.
+Going in detail through the characteristics of several methods, we will discuss how to pick an algorithm for your application, how to set its hyper-parameters, and how to evaluate performance.

 Please provide a more detailed abstract of your tutorial (again, see last years tutorials).
 ---------------------------------------------------------------------------------------------